 We love a courtroom drama, y’all!
 This book isn’t solely that, but a courtroom drama does take place for a good chunk of the book and Looker does it well.

 Stanley Bennett Clay was the first author after E. Lynn Harris who specialized in Black LGBTQIA+ narratives.
-This was perhaps the third Black LGBTQIA+ story I ever read and this one in particular featured a very sexually and gender diverse cast, while still all-Black American aside from one mixed character: a gay protagonist, his gay best friend, a lesbian couple, an Afro-Latino gay man, two young cishet women, an older cishet woman, another gay (or possibly bisexual) male character, a definitely bisexual man, a trans woman, a closeted gay man, and a rather horrible cishet man.
-Not all of these characters have the same amount of focus, but each of them gets at least a few narrative chapters and are definitely thoughtfully crafted and serve purposes for the overall story rather well.
+This was perhaps the third Black LGBTQIA+ story I ever read and this one, in particular, featured a very sexually and gender diverse cast, while still all-Black American aside from one mixed character: a gay protagonist, his gay best friend, a lesbian couple, an Afro-Latino gay man, two young cishet women, an older cishet woman, another gay (or possibly bisexual) male character, a bisexual man, a trans woman, a closeted gay man, and a rather horrible cishet man.
+Not all of these characters have the same amount of focus, but each of them gets at least a few narrative chapters and is thoughtfully crafted, and serves the purposes of the overall story rather well.

 How It Impacted Me Back Then

-I found the book to be incredibly well-written, very visual, clever and impactful the first time I read it.
-Clay did a really good job at making each and every character feel distinct and gave them fully fledged personalities that served the story well.
+I found the book to be incredibly well-written, very visual, clever, and impactful the first time I read it.
+Clay did a really good job at making every character feel distinct and gave them fully fledged personalities that served the story well.
 He did a great job with pacing as well as with tension and the book was very hard to put down.
 At the time I had never met a transgender person in real life, and as far as any trans representation I had seen up to that point, this was the first time I had seen a trans person really be shown to be both sympathetic and human.
-Prior to this book my sole familiarity was trashy daytime tv which of course painted trans people in the harshest of lights and treated them either like sexual predators or total jokes.
+Before this book, my sole familiarity was trashy daytime tv which of course painted trans people in the harshest of lights and treated them either like sexual predators or total jokes.

 The physical and sexual violence even back then was a lot for me to handle in such explicit detail, but I was no stranger to such material in fiction so I was able to weather that particular storm.
-Graphic as it was, I felt the violence served a larger purpose and to highlight the evil that people do.
-The quest for justice, the fight for the truth, and two opposing sides trying to declare whom the victim truly was, was riveting.
+Graphic as it was, I felt the violence served a larger purpose and highlighted the evil that people do.
+The quest for justice, the fight for the truth, and two opposing sides trying to declare who the victim truly was were riveting.
 The tension, the stakes, and even the tedium and tactics of some lines of questioning during the courtroom drama were all very well-handled.

 Looking Back in a 2021 Lens